escobar022/okta-cic-201-workshop/content/50_Customize Login Flow/_index.en.md

 2. Next to **Add Action**, click on the **+** button and click on **Build Custom**.
 3. Enter the Name `Enrich ID Token` and click on **Create**.
 4. In the displayed code editor, you will write some logic to add two new attributes (called claims) to the ID Token that Auth0 issues on every login.
 The two claims we add are;
-    - https://myapp.com/organization with the organization display name as a value
+    - 'organization' with the organization display name as a value
-    - https://myapp.com/license with the organization's license (which we just set in the metadata) as a value.
+    - 'license' with the organization's license (which we just set in the metadata) as a value.
 5. Paste the following Code Snippet and click on **Deploy**.
 ```
 /**